aiven/devportal/docs/products/opensearch/howto/import-opensearch-data-elasticsearch-dump-to-aws.rst

-Copying data from Aiven for OpenSearch to AWS S3 using ``elasticsearch-dump``
+Copy data from Aiven for OpenSearch® to AWS S3 using ``elasticsearch-dump``
 ===================================================

 It is a good practice to perform backups of your OpenSearch® data to another storage service.
 This way you can access your data and restore it if something unexpected happens to it.